getpatchwork/patchwork/docs/development.md

 It's a good idea to use [virtual environments][ref-venv] to develop Python software.
 Virtual environments are "instances" of your system Python without any of the additional Python packages installed.
-They are useful to develop and possibly deploy patchwork against a "well known" set of dependencies, but they can also be used to test patchwork against several versions of Django.
+They are useful to develop and possibly deploy Patchwork against a "well known" set of dependencies, but they can also be used to test Patchwork against several versions of Django.

 If you do not have `virtualenv` installed then you should install it now.
 This can be installed using the `python-virtualenv` or `python3-virtualenv` packages.
 Alternatively you can install these using `pip`.

-It is also helpful to install [`tox`][ref-tox] which is used for running tests in patchwork.
+It is also helpful to install [`tox`][ref-tox] which is used for running tests in Patchwork.
 This can be installed using the `python-tox` or `python3-tox` packages, or via `pip`.

 ### Database Requirements